hcrlab/rws_simple_action_interface/README.md

-# say_something
+# rws_simple_action_interface
-A demo application for the Robot Web Server.
+An application for the Robot Web Server.

 Instructions on how to create an app are in the [RWS repository](https://github.com/hcrlab/rws).